 Unsweetened almond milk - Almond milk is used in this recipe but any dairy-free milk can be substituted.

-Before you start: Rinse blueberries and pat dry.
+Before you start: Rinse the blueberries and pat them dry.
 Prepare lemon zest.
-Spray baking dish with cooking spray.
+Spray the baking dish with cooking spray.
 Preheat the oven to 400 degrees Fahrenheit.

 Step 1: Gently combine the blueberry filling ingredients into a large mixing bowl.

 Step 2: Transfer the blueberry mixture to the prepared baking dish.
 Place the baking dish onto a rimmed baking sheet and bake for 15 minutes.